Enum ExternalDeviceFrameSource.DeviceOriginType

 Fields

-You will lose some flexibility, especially as it only supports a limited number of center modes, and the movement of objects will be restricted accordingly.
-Application developers must be very careful about how they place virtual objects, because the EasyAR nodes and objects will always move when using this class.
-All objects placed in the Unity world coordinate system will never be displayed in the correct position under any configuration.
+You will lose some flexibility, especially in only supporting limited center modes, and the way objects move will be constrained.
+App developers must be very careful about how they place virtual objects, because when using this class, EasyAR nodes and objects will always move.
+Objects placed in the Unity world coordinate system will never display in the correct position under any configuration.